-2. The RAN node sends a multicast distribution request to the AMF and provides the TMGI as MBS session ID.
-If the RAN node is configured to use unicast transport for the shared delivery, it allocates a GTP tunnel endpoint and provides that endpoint.
+2. The NG-RAN node sends an N2 MBS Session message (MBS Session ID, N2 SM information (MBS Session ID, [AN Tunnel Info], [area session ID])) towards AMF.
+TMGI is used as MBS session ID.
+If the NG-RAN node uses unicast transport for the 5GC shared MBS traffic delivery, it allocates a downlink GTP tunnel endpoint and provides that endpoint as AN Tunnel Info for the reception of MBS data.
 For location dependent services, the RAN node also provides the area session ID.